How to Integrate Salesforce and SAP using BRF Integrator.

 Your Apex HTTP request might look something like this.

-Python is a great option if you want to develop quickly and efficiently.
+The proposed Middleware is the BRF Integrator with Python, a great programming language to develop quickly and efficiently.
 And when it comes to building APIs securely and easily, FastAPI is the key - it’s the framework behind this article.

 The implementation of this API aims to: